 Based on the selected object type, the list of available properties displays only the properties applicable to the object type.

 If a property is not listed in the common properties list, based on the selected based object type, use Select Resource to inspect the properties of a selected object so that you can locate the property that you must use to create the symptom.
 Even though you select a property for a specific object, the symptom definition is applicable to all objects with that property in your environment.

 Use a word search to limit the number of items that appear in the list.

 List of properties for the selected base object type.

 |Symptom definition workspace||

-Drag the property to the right pane.
+Drag the property to the left pane.

 The properties are configured values that are compared to the value you specify.
 You can configure a single property symptom or add multiple symptoms.